nazmulidris/developerlife.com/about-me.md

 ## My story

-I am equal parts: coder, management, and product; both hands-on and in leadership.
+I am equal parts: engineer, management, and product person; both hands-on and in leadership.

 I've brought products to life from a glimmer of a vision to a team building it, to having customers, and eventually seeing the product come to an end.
 I've worked as part of large